Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Hecke operators

-and consider the pullbacks $(\pi'''_1)^* \cA(\fc) $ and $(\pi'''_2)^* \cA(\fc\fp) $ of the universal abelian schemes over $X^1(\fc)$ and $X^1(\fc\fp)$ defined in section~\ref{hmv}.
-Since $Z^1(\fc)$ is noetherian and normal, Raynaud's theorem (see~\cite[Cor.~IX.1.4]{raynaud} or \cite[Prop.~I.2.7]{faltings-chai}) implies that the universal isogeny between the $\Q_p$-fibres of these two pullbacks extends, yielding by universal property of the fine moduli space $Y^1(\fc)$ a commutative diagram
+and consider the pullbacks $(\pi'''_1)^* \cA(\fc) $ and $(\pi'''_2)^* \cA(\fc\fp) $ to $Z^1(\fc)$ of the universal abelian schemes over $X^1(\fc)$ and $X^1(\fc\fp)$ defined in \S\ref{hmv}.
+Since $Z^1(\fc)$ is noetherian and normal, Raynaud's theorem (see~\cite[Cor.~IX.1.4]{raynaud} or \cite[Prop.~I.2.7]{faltings-chai}) implies that the universal isogeny between the $\Q_p$-fibres of these two pullbacks extends, yielding by the universal property of the fine moduli space $Y^1(\fc)$ a commutative diagram

-By the same arguments as above, the finiteness of $ (\pi'''_1,\pi'''_2)$ and normality of $Y^1(\fc)$ imply that $\nu$ is an isomorphism and that $(\pi_1, \pi_2)$ is finite, finishing the proof of the lemma. \end{proof}
+By the same arguments as above, the finiteness of $ (\pi'''_1,\pi'''_2)$ and the normality of $Y^1(\fc)$ imply that $\nu$ is an isomorphism and that $(\pi_1, \pi_2)$ is finite, finishing the proof of the lemma. \end{proof}